antmicro/pcbooth/docs/source/usage.md

 Yields renders named <camera_angle><position initial>_<background name>_animation e.g. rightT_paper_black_animation.webm, for each combination.

+This rendering job supports the following additional parameters:

+    * `FRAMES`: ["start", "end"], [int] or ["from_blend"] - list of keyword strings or integers allowing to define range of frames to render. `start, end` will render sequence from first to last frame derived from keyframes defined in the .blend file. `int` will render range of frames between keyframes specified by two integers. `from_blend` will use animation frame range in Output properties of the .blend file.

 ```{video} img/animation.webm
 :align: center

 ````

 ## Model types

 `PCBooth` will recognize model types based on found objects' structures or assign it based on values stored in the `blendcfg.yaml` file.
 This is implemented to properly group objects in the scene to better frame them and allow type-specific features.

 If no specific model type is recognized, all objects saved within the .blend file will be framed by cameras.

 ### PCB type

 This model type is assigned if `gerber2blend`/`picknblend` output PCB model is read.

-* by default entire model gets rotated horizontally before render (longer edge towards viewer) - can be disabled by setting ` SCENE/ADJUST_POSE: False`
+- by default entire model gets rotated horizontally before render (longer edge towards viewer) - can be disabled by setting ` SCENE/ADJUST_POSE: False`
-* if components are imported, they are differentiated between top and bottom sides
+- if components are imported, they are differentiated between top and bottom sides

 ### Single object type

 This model is assigned if there's exactly one object in a scene.

-* by default, the entire model gets rotated using value stored in `DISPLAY_ROT` custom property - this can be disabled by setting ` SCENE/ADJUST_POSE: False`
+- by default, the entire model gets rotated using value stored in `DISPLAY_ROT` custom property - this can be disabled by setting ` SCENE/ADJUST_POSE: False`
-* before render, origin point of the model will be temporarily moved to geometric center of the model to make position changes more aesthetically appealing
+- before render, origin point of the model will be temporarily moved to geometric center of the model to make position changes more aesthetically appealing

 ### `blendcfg.yaml` override

 A rendered object or group of objects can be manually specified in the `OBJECT` section in the configuration file.
 This will result in camera framing the object choice, while leaving rest of the scene contents in the background.

 To render a selected object present in the .blend file, use the following syntax:

 ```yaml
   OBJECT: